kahina45678/pfe_m2/docs/logging.rst

 you something went wrong.

-To be proactive about discovering and fixing bugs, you can configure a :class:`logging.handlers.SMTPHandler` to send an email when errors and higher are logged. ::
+To be proactive about discovering and fixing bugs, you can configure a :class:`logging.handlers.SMTPHandler` to send an adresse_mail when errors and higher are logged. ::

     import logging